Eurovision Song Contest 2011: Location

-The Düsseldorf Arena, a multi-functional football stadium, hosted the contest.
+The Esprit Arena, a multi-functional football stadium, hosted the contest.
 The stadium acquired a rental period of six weeks, in order to allow construction and dismantling work in relation to the contest to be carried out.
 The arena accommodated 35,000 spectators during the contest.
 Düsseldorf offered 23,000 hotel beds and 2,000 additional beds in the Düsseldorf surroundings and on ships on the River Rhine.

 Bidding phase

 Twenty-three cities submit official bids to Norddeutscher Rundfunk (NDR), in order to be the host city for the 2011 contest.
 Eight of these cities continued to show interest in hosting the event including Berlin, Hamburg, Hanover, Gelsenkirchen, Düsseldorf, Cologne, Frankfurt, and Munich.
 NDR announced on 21 August 2010 that four of those cities had officially applied to host the 2011 contest: Berlin, Hamburg, Hanover, and Düsseldorf.
 On 2 October 2010 the Hamburger Abendblatt newspaper announced that Hamburg would be unable to host the 2011 Song Contest, because the city could no longer fulfil the required financial conditions.

 Concerns were raised about Berlin's bid concept which consisted of an inflatable tent to be built on Tempelhof's hangar area.
 Decision makers at NDR reportedly doubted the venue's ability to provide advantageous acoustic conditions.
 Berlin's speaker Richard Meng neither confirmed nor denied that because, he stated, "secrecy about the bid concepts was promised to the NDR".

 On 24 September 2010, it was announced that Fortuna Düsseldorf football club had applied to the Deutsche Fußball Liga for permission to move its home matches to the Paul-Janes-Stadion if the Düsseldorf Arena was awarded the Song Contest.
 This message indicated that talks with Düsseldorf to host the song contest in the Düsseldorf Arena were already at an advanced stage.
 The club later announced on 6 October 2010 that it had obtained permission to move its games if necessary.
 The Neue Ruhr Zeitung newspaper reported on 12 December 2010 that Fortuna Düsseldorf were to be moved to the Paul-Janes-Stadion due to the contest, however it was later decided Fortuna Düsseldorf's training venue next to the Düsseldorf Arena would be equipped with mobile stands from a Swiss event construction specialist, Nussli Group, creating 20,000 extra seats, the decision being made for logistical purposes.
 The stadium would be named the Lena-Arena and host the remaining 3 home games of Fortuna Düsseldorf's 2.
 Bundesliga campaign.

 On 12 October 2010, NDR announced that the Düsseldorf Arena had been chosen as the host venue for the 2011 Eurovision Song Contest.